2022 Los Angeles Rams season

 The Rams had dealt with notable key injuries to most of their starters including quarterback Matthew Stafford and All-Pros Cooper Kupp and Aaron Donald, all of whom had played prominent roles in the team's Super Bowl run of the previous season.
 The Rams finished the season with the third most players on injured reserve behind the Tennessee Titans and Denver Broncos.
 Through each of their first eleven games of the season alone, the Rams have started 11 different offensive line combinations.
-No team since the 1970 AFL–NFL merger has accomplished this feat.
+No other team since the 1970 AFL–NFL merger has accomplished this feat.